The rebound phase is a tricky thing to handle, for everyone involved.

 Also, bear in mind that it is possible to have more than one rebound relationship.

-Just because you’ve already been romantically involved with someone since your initial breakup, it doesn’t mean you’re automatically over it and that further new relationships can’t also count as rebounds.
+Just because you’ve already been romantically involved with someone since your initial breakup, it doesn’t mean you’re automatically over it and that further new relationships can’t also count.

-Some people jump from one rebound relationship to the next, frustrated that they can’t replicate the deep connection they had with their ex.
+Some people jump from one such relationship to the next, frustrated that they can’t replicate the deep connection they had with their ex.

 Why do we get into rebound relationships?